 What is a bachelor’s degree in business management?

+What is business management?
 A bachelor of business management is a degree that provides comprehensive business education and training, helping you build skills in people management, leadership, and organizational change.
 This type of degree program covers the fundamentals of business management principles, including finance, economics, law, marketing, and human resources, and any other areas that are critical to businesses meeting their organizational goals.
 By learning how these different areas intersect, you’ll be equipped to tackle issues that require:

 - Leadership abilities